Percy W. Phillips

 Percy Wilson Phillips (June 2, 1892 – May 15, 1969) was a judge of the United States Board of Tax Appeals (later the United States Tax Court) from 1924 to 1931.

 Early life, education, and military service

 Born in Southampton, New York, Phillips attended Southampton High School and received his law degree from Cornell Law School in 1915.
-He served in the United States Army during World War I, achieving the rank of first lieutenant of field artillary, and after the war receiving a promotion to captain of field artillery.
+He served in the United States Army during World War I, achieving the rank of first lieutenant of field artillery, and after the war receiving a promotion to captain of field artillery.
 He then joined the law firm of Sackett, Chapman, Brown and Cross, in Manhattan, specializing in income tax and inheritance tax matters.

 Board of Tax Appeals and later life

 In March 1925, Phillips was appointed to the Board by President Calvin Coolidge.
 A 1925 report of his early activities with the board read as follows: